saikatbsk/TODO/README.md

 [ This application is in public domain.
 It comes with no warranty.
 I do not provide any kind of support at all.
 Use at your own risk. ]

-> Live long and may the source be with you. :octocat:
+> Live long and may the source be with you :octocat: